PPWR

 • From this date onwards, companies will be required to apply the new PPWR rules

-• Through the initial provision of packaging on the EU market ➔ Art.
-3 No. 10 PPWR
+• Through the first placing of packaging on the EU market ➔ Art.
+3(1)(10) PPWR

-• For stock items, it must be possible to provide evidence of ‘release for distribution’.
-Purchase contracts (not framework agreements), invoices, delivery notes, etc. with the corresponding time stamp are usually accepted as proof ➔ Art.
-3 No. 9 PPWR
+• For stock items, the “release for distribution” must be verifiable; as proof, purchase contracts (not framework agreements), invoices, delivery notes and similar documents with a corresponding time stamp are usually accepted ➔ Art.
+3(1)(9) PPWR

 Supplier

-• Companies that fill packaging produce a ‘packaged product’.
-According to the logic of the PPWR, companies become the manufacturer of the sales packaging by filling it, ➔ Art.
-3 No. 13 PPWR
+• Companies that fill packaging produce a “packaged product”.
+Under the logic of the PPWR, companies become the producer of the sales packaging through the act of fillingArt.
+3(1)(13) PPWR

-• Is primarily responsible for compliance with all requirements, must carry out the conformity assessment, prepare the technical documentation and sign the EU declaration of conformity, ➔ Art.
+• They bear the primary responsibility for the flexible packaging of their own brands in terms of compliance with all requirements and must carry out the conformity assessment, prepare the technical documentation and sign the EU Declaration of ConformityArt.
 15 PPWR

-• Companies that develop or manufacture packaging or a packaged product under their own name or own brand (principle of brand sovereignty) ➔ Art.
-3 No. 13 letter a PPWR
+• Companies that develop or have manufactured packaging or a packaged product under their own name or their own brand (principle of brand sovereignty) ➔ Art.
+3(1)(13)(a) PPWR

 • The obligation to affix them applies from 12 August 2028